Vindicta-Team/Vindicta-Docs/docs/troubleshooting.md

 ### Saves disappeared

-- Check your server doesn't clean your vars file.
+- Check your server doesn't clean your vars file. (good practice is to manually do backups)
 - Check you didn't change profile.